What is Hidden Door?

 Is it suitable for kids?

-Children are welcome at Hidden Door and we have a kids programme running during the day.
+Children are welcome at Hidden Door and we plan to have a kids programme running on certain days.
 After 18:00 the festival is over 18s only.

 Can I bring my dog?